arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pt100-rtd-pmc/content.md

 ### Behavior Setting

 Once the project has been created, to visualize the "Temperature probes" inputs of the board, you need to go to the **Resources** Tools window and click on "**Temperature probes**".
-If you don't see this window, you can try to click on: ```View > Tools Windows > Resources```
+If you cannot find this window, you can try to click on: ```View > Tools Windows > Resources```

 ![Resources Window](./assets/resources.png)

 After clicking on "Temperature Probes" we will see a table containing the three temperature probe inputs of the board.
-We have to make sure that the "**Behavior setting**" is set according to our RTD or Thermocouple sensor.
+We have to make sure that the "**Behavior setting**" is set according to our RTD or thermocouple sensor.

 In this case, we are using a two-wires PT100 sensor, so we will select the "**RTD TWO WIRES**" option:

 ![Behavior Setting](./assets/behavior.png)

 By default the TP00 input is disabled.
-To enable it you only need to click next to "False" on TP00 "Enable" row and set it as "**True**":
+To enable it, you only need to click next to "False" on TP00 "Enable" row and set it as "**True**":

 ![Enabling Input](./assets/enabling-input.png)